 Regardless of the size or cost of printing these books, they are offered to WBS teachers, to people involved in personal work programs, and for jail ministries at the often-subsidized price of $1.50 a copy.
 We have made this another way of serving the church and of being instruments in spreading the Gospel.

 The Growing Team of World Evangelism

 From 1983 the Wayne Barriers participated in the work on a part-time basis.
-Since his retirement, Wayne and Janet, along with their sons, have devoted full time to the programs already developed, as well as adding to them.
+Since his retirement, Wayne and Janet, along with their sons, Jeremy and Joey, have devoted full time to the programs already developed, as well as adding to them.
 When J.C. had the recurrence of colon cancer in 2005, we knew that our time of working overseas was at an end.
 Providentially, God brought the Jerry Bates and the Louis Rushmores to live in Winona, to continue the work done here, to report to supporting churches, and to make those necessary overseas trips.
-Byron Nichols is editor of The Voice of Truth International.
+Louis Rushmore is the current editor of The Voice of Truth International.
 Dennis Larson keeps the programs for our data files updated.
 Each of these vital co-workers has his own section under “Team Members”.
 Please go there to learn more specifics about their lives and works, and to read their updated reports.